The Ultimate Guide to Resource Management

 Resource management can help you address core challenges like managing your team’s availability, seeing what they're working on, and knowing ahead of time whether you're going to hit your project deadlines.

 Advantage #1: It stops you and your team from burning out

 Overbooking (or underbooking) teams on projects is an ongoing problem for businesses.
 Take on too many projects, and your team will be swamped; take on too few projects, and your cash flow will suffer.

 Resource management helps you gauge your team's capacity so they stay busy—but not to the point of burning out.
 Using software, you can encourage your team to complete their work on time, and reallocate their tasks when a project timeline shifts.

 Let's say that halfway through a project your client requests some extra deliverables.
 Can you take them on?
 Can your team handle the additional work without being overloaded?
 Will it affect other projects in your pipeline?

 Resource management helps you decide if you should pull team members from elsewhere to take on the extra work, or if you need to look at other options such as hiring contractors or negotiating timelines.
 Situations like this are by no means uncommon, so don’t be surprised if your resource management software quickly becomes your "single source of truth" for planning projects.

 This can help you:

 - Save time: Nobody likes crunching numbers (unless your last name is Taxman), and a resource management software can automatically generate scenarios based on multiple variables and give you instant insight into project capacity and budgets.

 - See current (and future) resource gaps: Underutilized team members can lower team morale just as much as those who are burnt out.
-Resource management software helps you spread the workload evenly and fill in any gaps that exist.
+Resource management software helps you in workload management and fill in any gaps that exist.
 When availability changes or a project needs an extension, you can rearrange your team's workload in a few easy steps.